Aliases for ADCYAP1 Gene

 This gene encodes a secreted proprotein that is further processed into multiple mature peptides.
 These peptides stimulate adenylate cyclase and increase cyclic adenosine monophosphate (cAMP) levels, resulting in the transcriptional activation of target genes.
 The products of this gene are key mediators of neuroendocrine stress responses.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Feb 2013]

 GeneCards Summary for ADCYAP1 Gene

-ADCYAP1 (Adenylate Cyclase Activating Polypeptide 1 (Pituitary)) is a Protein Coding gene.
-Diseases associated with ADCYAP1 include post-traumatic stress disorder and pulmonary disease, chronic obstructive.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
-GO annotations related to this gene include receptor binding and neuropeptide hormone activity.
+ADCYAP1 (Adenylate Cyclase Activating Polypeptide 1) is a Protein Coding gene.
+Diseases associated with ADCYAP1 include Persian Gulf Syndrome and Sudden Infant Death Syndrome.
+Among its related pathways are RET signaling and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include receptor binding and signal transducer activity, downstream of receptor.
 An important paralog of this gene is VIP.

 UniProtKB/Swiss-Prot for ADCYAP1 Gene

 Binding to its receptor activates G proteins and stimulates adenylate cyclase in pituitary cells.
 Promotes neuron projection development through the RAPGEF2/Rap1/B-Raf/ERK pathway.
 In chromaffin cells, induces long-lasting increase of intracellular calcium concentrations and neuroendocrine secretion (By similarity).
 Involved in the control of glucose homeostasis, induces insulin secretion by pancreatic beta cells (By similarity).